gravitational/teleport/docs/4.4/admin-guide.md

 $ teleport start --diag-addr=127.0.0.1:3000
 ```

+!!! tip "NOTE"

+    It is not recommended to run Teleport in production with the diagnostic
+    endpoints enabled as they are served over HTTP without any form of
+    authentication.

 Now you can see the monitoring information by visiting several endpoints:

 * `http://127.0.0.1:3000/metrics` is the list of internal metrics Teleport is